House of Wax (1953 film): Later reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 44 reviews and an average score of 7.5 out of 10.
-The site's "critics consensus" reads: "House of Wax is a 3-D horror delight that combines the atmospheric eerieness of the wax museum with the always chilling presence of Vincent Price."
+The film has received much more positive reviews from modern critics.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 46 reviews and an average score of 7.5 out of 10; its "critics consensus" reads: "House of Wax is a 3-D horror delight that combines the atmospheric eerieness of the wax museum with the always chilling presence of Vincent Price."
+Likewise on Metacritic, the film has a weighted average score of 68 out of 100 based on 11 critics, indicating "Generally favorable reviews".

 Impact

 House of Wax revitalized the film career of Vincent Price, who had been playing secondary character parts and occasional sympathetic leads since the late 1930s.
 After this high-profile role, he was in high demand for the rest of his career to play fiendish villains, mad scientists, and other deranged characters in genre films.
 The following year, Columbia Pictures hired House of Wax writer Crane Wilbur to pen the script for their attempt to capture the 3D craze alongside Price as star with The Mad Magician (1954).
 Price would go on to star in genre films such as The Tingler (1959), The Masque of the Red Death (1964), and The Abominable Dr. Phibes (1971).
 Supporting actress Carolyn Jones, who had her first credited role in House of Wax, gained a much higher profile more than a decade later when she played Morticia Addams in the TV comedy horror spoof The Addams Family.